javo0101/introGIS/lessons.md

 So much of the mapping process is dependent on the positionality of the mapmaker and all of the subjective decisions that they must make when deciding what will be mapped, how the data will be manipulated, and how it will be visualized.

-# Ethics of Mapping Continued
+# Ethics of Mapping Continued: Questions to Consider

 Important ethical decisions that every mapmaker must consider are: